jolu3475/projElec/README.md

 # Installation of the project

-Before foing anything check if you already have node install on your device To install this project you need :
+Before foing anything check if you already have node install on your device.
+To install this project you need :
 - to enter the file you want to store the projeect in your terminal
 - then after you have to clone the project with the command "git clone https://github.com/jolu3475/projElec.git"